lsst-dm/dmtn-136/index.rst

 The graphical query builder provides an interface for selecting one of the available schemas in the service, and from there one of the tables in that schema.
 Once a table is selected, the query builder identifies spatial coordinate columns, if present, and provides for cone and polygon searches against those columns.

-Multi-object searches are not yet implemented, post-DM-10, but the underlying LSST TAP service and databases also do not yet support the TAP ``UPLOAD`` mechanism that would be required to implement them efficiently.
+Multi-object spatial searches are not yet implemented, post-DM-10, but the underlying LSST TAP service and databases also do not yet support the TAP ``UPLOAD`` mechanism that would be required to implement them efficiently.

+The UI also provides for temporal-range searches against tables for which it can determine that a time column is present - or for a user-specified time column.
+In the current version, the time column must be expressed in MJD, but times can be entered in human-readable forms as well as in MJD, and the UI will display the appropriate conversion.

+The UI is designed to be extensible to provide similar specialized query assistants for other types of values - wavelength in particular was planned - but no additional ones have been implemented at this time.

+The UI also displays the schema of the selected table.
+This display includes checkboxes for selecting the columns to be retrieved by the query; they are initialized based on the ``principal`` Boolean attributes of the columns in `TAP_SCHEMA``, if available, to provide a basic "most commonly used" subset.
+The display also allows for direct entry of constraints on both numeric and string columns' values in the query, in a simple syntax like "< 8.5".

+As an alternative to the graphical query builder, the user can input ADQL queries directly.
+The ADQL query screen contains a schema browser to assist the user with the input of table and column names; this is driven by the ``TAP_SCHEMA`` data available on the selected TAP service.

+When the graphical query builder has been used to construct a query, the UI provides the user the option of executing it directly or of switching to the ADQL-entry screen with the constructed query already displayed.

 Image Queries
 ^^^^^^^^^^^^^